christofolo/christofolo.github.io/musictheory.md

 __Consonance__ is the impression of __stability__ and repose while __dissonance__ is the impression of __tension__ or clash as experienced by a listener when certain combinations of tones or notes are sounded together.
 Playing your two E strings on the guitar should create a consonant sound (stable).
 If they don't, it's most likely that your guitar is not in tune.

 The low E is like a dark red.
 The high E is like a light red.
+So we call them both "E".
+This is very useful in music because instruments have a very wide range of pitches.
+There's not enough letters in the alphabet to give every fret its own name.

 ## Part 2: Every 12 notes, the note name repeats.